Sekelenao/SmallYAML/README.md

 #### [Release notes and compatibility](documentations/user/release_notes.md)
 #### [Performance metrics](documentations/user/benchmarks.md)

-## Zero Dependency Strategy

-SmallYAML's philosophy of simplicity extends to its dependency management.
-The system maintains zero runtime dependencies to ensure:

-- Deployment simplicity
-- Maintenance isolation
-- Security

 ## Hello user!

 If you have any questions, please feel free to [open an issue](https://github.com/Sekelenao/SmallYAML/issues/new).